 **kwargs in Python is a Keyword Argument that can accept and store the keyword arguments of varying types as a dictionary.

 A keyword argument (also known as named argument) is followed by an equal sign and an expression that gives its default value.

-It is useful in cases when we want a function to accept a varying number of arguments, but is also uncertain of their types.
+It is useful in cases when we want a function to accept a varying number of arguments and at the same time are also uncertain of their types.

 Consider the following code, where a function accepts two different keyword arguments of varying types: